hirosystems/stacks.js/packages/did-resolver/docs/DID_Method_Spec.md

 and issue a `name-update` transaction for the on-chain name to announce them to the rest of the peer network.
-The registrar will then propagate these TXT records to the peer network once the transaction confirms, thereby informing all Blockstack nodes of the new state of the off-chain DID.
+The registrar will then propagate these TXT records to the peer network once the transaction confirms, thereby informing all Stacks nodes of the new state of the off-chain DID.

 ## 3.4 Deactivating a Stacks DID